 When I received my acceptance letter into both schools, after the initial surprise and happiness I was drowning in anxiety.
 Would I be able to survive the academic rigors of the program?
 What had I gotten myself into?

 But in the end I accepted the challenge—or should I say dual challenge?
 I am now in my third and final year, customarily referred to as the “split year,” of my chosen dual-master’s-degree program.
-I can see the light at the end of the tunnel—however, that light is still a small speck, as I have to complete, in Spring 2013 (my last semester), my field placement, thesis, and capstone paper while taking eight classes (luckily, five of them are mini-courses).
+I can see the light at the end of the tunnel—however, that light is still a small speck, as I have to complete, in Spring 2013 (my last semester), my practicum placement, thesis, and capstone paper while taking eight classes (luckily, five of them are mini-courses).

 I was initially attracted to CUSSW’s Dual Degree Program because it allowed me to earn two degrees concurrently—a Master’s of Science in Social Enterprise Administration (MSSW) and a Master of Public Health (MPH)—in just three years.
 I also saw it as a chance to get two degrees for the price of one.

 Columbia University exempts dual degree students from certain coursework, usually electives.
 In my case I was also able to take public health courses during my residency at the School of Public Health that could be applied towards my social work degree.
 I have to complete just 51 credits for my concentration in Social Enterprise Administration compared to the required 60 credits.

 As for the MPH degree, I have to complete 45 credits: 15 public health core credits, 16 Sociomedical Sciences credits, and 14 Health Promotion credits.

 Besides the course credits, I am required by the School of Social Work to be in practicum for 21 hours a week over two consecutive semesters for two years and to produce a capstone paper, and by the Mailman School, to complete a 280-hour practicum, culminating in a master’s thesis.